Income Tax Rebate in India

 Tax break can be availed on the travel allowance u/s 10(5)

-Taxpayer can claim tax rebate on the actual amount spent on travel costs.
+Taxpayer can claim income tax rebate in India on the actual amount spent on travel costs.

 The individual can claim for deductions on the leave travel allowance or the actual amount spent on travelling, whichever is lesser.